Competitive Equilibrium For Almost All Incomes: Existence and Fairness: Picking-Sequences with Prices

 \begin{definition} (a) A \emph{picking-sequence-with-prices} (\emph{pixep} for short) is a picking-sequence in which a price is attached to each position.
 The interpretation is that, whenever an agent picks an item, the corresponding price is attached to that item.

-(b) Let $I$ be a pixep and $Q$ a subgame-perfect equilibrium in the sequential game defined by $I$.
-The pair $(I,Q)$ is called an \emph{execution} of the pixep $I$.
-We denote the allocation induced by this execution by $X(I,Q)$, and the induced price-vector by $p(I,Q)$. \end{definition} For example, with three items, a possible pixep is:
+(b) Let $S$ be a pixep and $Q$ a subgame-perfect equilibrium in the sequential game defined by $S$.
+The pair $(S,Q)$ is called an \emph{execution} of the pixep $S$.
+The allocation induced by this execution is denoted by $\mathbf{X}(S,Q)$, and the induced price-vector by $\pricevector(S,Q)$. \end{definition} For example, with three items, a possible pixep is:

-which means that the first item picked by Alice is priced 4, the item picked by Bob is priced 2, and the last item received by Alice is priced 1.
-A pixep can be seen as a shorthand for an allocation rule; (*) is a shorthand for the rule: ``Give Alice her most preferred pair from the two pairs that contain Bob's worst item; price Alice's two items as 1 and 4; give Bob the remaining item and price it as 2''.
+which means that the first item picked by Alice is priced at 4, the item picked by Bob is priced at 2, and the last item received by Alice is priced at 1.
+A pixep can be seen as a shorthand for an allocation rule; (*) is a shorthand for the rule: ``Give Alice her most preferred pair from the two pairs that contain Bob's worst item; price Alice's two items at 1 and 4; give Bob the remaining item and price it at 2''.